-Lorenda: Why yes I am!
+Lorenda: Why, yes, I am!
 It's so good to see all my efforts finally being noticed!

-.
-But not these guys.
+In TV Land, most characters will freak over gaining a few pounds, and instantly pull out the carrots and celery.
+And those who are overweight will usually try to deny it.
+But not these guys (or at least not anymore).
 These are the few, the proud, the fat.
-They have no qualms about their size, and will complain when they lose weight.
+They have no qualms about their size and will complain when they lose weight.
 They may even try to gain more weight, although this is not seen as often.
 If female, this character is almost always a Big Beautiful Woman; Big Beautiful Man if male.
 Sometimes they are Big Eaters.
 They might also be strong, quick, and resilient.

-- When one sees her grown into a giant near the end of the movie, Fridge Horror sinks in; perhaps the reason why she complains about "wasting away", despite her ample girth, is because giant!Ursula is closer to her original stature!
+- The Little Mermaid (1989): The Big Bad Ursula laments that she's "wasted away" over the years, rather than complaining about her less-than-skinny physique.
+When one sees her grown into a giant near the end of the movie, Fridge Horror sinks in; perhaps the reason why she complains about "wasting away", despite her ample girth, is because giant!Ursula is closer to her original stature!

 - Po in Kung Fu Panda, towards the end.

 - In The Croods, Guy introduces the Croods to the concept of shoes to better navigate a terrain lined with painful coral.
 When Eep accidentally falls on him trying to get used to them, he remarks on how surprisingly heavy she is.
 She mistakes his comment for a compliment.